You have questions, we have answers

 Dental offices typically outsource their work to dental laboratories such as Direct2Lab.
 By cutting the middleman, you’re able to cash in some savings.

-Over-the-counter products can be purchased for a lower price than Direct2Lab because their products are mass-produced and are not custom to your mouth.
-Using a cheap over-the-counter product will never fit as well or last as long; sometimes; they may even cause more problems than solutions.
+Over-the-counter products can be purchased for a lower price than Direct2Lab because they are mass-produced and not custom-made for your mouth.
+A cheap over-the-counter product will never fit as well or last as long.
+Sometimes, they may even cause more problems than solutions.

 Usually, we recommend ordering an upper nightguard, as they tend to be more comfortable.
 When deciding, please consider the following: Do you have any loose teeth, severely worn teeth, braces, or any dental health issues on a particular arch?
 If you do, we recommend the opposite arch.

-Hard/Soft night guard: Our most popular guard with a soft inner material that rests comfortably against your teeth and a hard, durable outer layer providing excellent protection and durability.
+Hard/soft night guard: Our most popular guard is the hard/soft night guard combo.
+It has a soft inner material that rests comfortably against your teeth and a hard, durable outer layer providing excellent protection and durability.

 Hard: This is our most durable guard, a great choice when strength is your major concern.

 Soft: The most comfortable guard, however susceptible to faster wear.
-Recommended for minor clenching habits.
+Recommended for minor clenching.

-There are many different options when it comes to partial denture materials.
-Each partial denture has its own unique purpose and for that reason, I’ve listed some differences and important facts for each type of partial denture.
-I suggest you read through it to make sure you purchase the type that makes the most sense for your situation.
+There are many different options when it comes to partial dentures.
+Each partial denture has its own unique purpose and, for that reason, we’ve listed some differences and important facts for each type of partial denture.
+We recommend you read through them to make sure you purchase the type that makes the most sense for your situation.

-- Stayplate/flipper- These are considered temporary.
-It is usually recommended if you plan to have more teeth extracted in the near future, get implants, or recently had extractions.
-It is not recommended to be eaten with.
-These may or may not have metal clasps for retention.
+Stayplate/flipper - These are considered temporary partial dentures.
+They are usually recommended if you plan to have more teeth extracted in the near future, get implants, or recently had extractions.
+It is not recommended to be used when eating.
+Stayplates or flippers may or may not have metal clasps for retention.
 The body of this type of partial is made completely out of acrylic.

-- Valplast/flexible denture- These are considered permanent or long-term dentures.
-These are recommended if you do not plan on extracting additional teeth.
-Flexible dentures do not have metal clasps; therefore, are very esthetic.
-The clasps are made of flexible thermoplastic material that flexes when heated.
-Valplast dentures are currently considered “unrepairable” (they are repairable, but once repaired, it is not strong).
+Valplast/flexible denture - These are considered permanent or long-term dentures.
+They are recommended if you do not plan on extracting additional teeth.
+Flexible dentures do not have metal clasps and are, therefore, more aesthetic.
+Their clasps are made from a flexible thermoplastic material that flexes when heated.
+Valplast dentures are currently considered “unrepairable” (they are repairable, but once repaired, they are not as strong).
 Unfortunately, this type of denture can NOT be relined in the future.

-- Metal framework partial-These are considered permanent or long-term dentures.
-The body of this denture is made of casted metal and is considered the most durable out of all partial dentures.
+Metal framework partial - These are considered permanent or long-term dentures.
+The body of these dentures is made from cast metal and is considered the most durable among all partial dentures.
 This type of denture is repairable.
-Additional teeth can be added by welding them onto the denture, the framework of this denture can be used again if you’d like to change the acrylic and teeth in the future, and this type of denture can be relined or tightened.
+Additional teeth can be added by welding them onto the denture.
+The framework of this denture can be used again if you’d like to change the acrylic and teeth in the future, and this type of denture can be relined or tightened.
 This type of partial has metal clasps.

-- Combination Partial-These are considered permanent or long-term dentures.
-The body of this denture is made of casted metal and is considered the most durable out of all partial dentures.
-This type of denture is esthetic since it combines the esthetic flexible clasps of a standard flexible/Valplast denture, but has the durability of a standard framework denture.
+Combination Partial - These are considered permanent or long-term dentures.
+The body of these dentures is made from cast metal and is considered the most durable among all partial dentures.
+This type of denture is convenient and natural-looking since it combines the aesthetic flexible clasps of a standard flexible/Valplast denture with the durability of standard framework dentures.
 This type of denture is partly repairable.
-Additional teeth can be added by welding them onto the denture, the framework of this denture can be used again if you’d like to change the acrylic and teeth in the future.
+Additional teeth can be added by welding them onto the denture.
+The framework of this denture can be used again if you’d like to change the acrylic and teeth in the future.

-It will take approximately 2-3 weeks to complete.
-The impression kit is shipped out in 3-5 business days with either USPS Priority Mail or FedEx 2 day.
-It then takes 10-14 days in lab to make from the time we receive your impressions.
+The process will take approximately 2-3 weeks to complete.
+The impression kit is shipped out in 3-5 business days with either USPS Priority Mail or FedEx 2-day.
+It then takes 10-14 days for the lab to make your appliance from the time we receive your impressions.

 Monday – Friday: 9AM – 6PM (PST)